 - When hanging pictures or decorations please use only approved methods (such as Velcro 3M Command Strips, Tac Putty) rather than tape which can damage the walls.
-Students are not permitted to create tack or nail holes in the walls. - According to Massachusetts Fire Code, posters and other flammable decorations are not permitted on doors and hallways. - Festive lights (LED only) are permitted in dorm rooms. - Furniture may not be removed from any room for any reason. - When elevating your bed please only use approved, square, bed risers (square).
+Students are not permitted to create tack or nail holes in the walls. - According to Massachusetts Fire Code, posters and other flammable decorations are not permitted on doors and hallways. - Festive lights (LED only) are permitted in dorm rooms. - Furniture may not be removed from any room for any reason. - Any mattresses or fabric furniture brought into the dorms must be new and in its original packaging to avoid bed bugs and other pests. - When elevating your bed please only use approved, square, bed risers (square).
 Any other means of elevating beds has been found to cause damage to the floor and furthermore create the possibility of injury should the elevation collapse. - Keep in mind that the electrical circuits in the resident halls are not designed for the excess load of appliances.
 Therefore cooking appliances, hot plates, toasters, and space heaters are prohibited.